 Cook the orecchiette in well salted boiling water until the pasta is al dente.
 Dress with the tomato sauce and top with grated Parmigiano Reggiano cheese.
 Buon Appetito!

-****Join me in 2013 on this Food Lover's Culinary Tour in Puglia - We'll be making orecchiette, other Pugliese pasta and much more!****
+****Cook and eat with me in Puglia!
+The Food Lover's Culinary Tour in Puglia - We'll be cooking with Italian mammas like Giulia, making orecchiette, other Pugliese pasta and much more!****

 This post is part of Wanderfood Wednesdays - Travelers and food lovers share their culinary travels from around the world.